Vegan Sweet Potato Black Bean Burgers

-- Once chilled, divide the mixture into 6-8 “patties.”
+- Once chilled, divide the mixture into 6-8 “patties” and place on the prepared baking sheet.
 Bake for 10 minutes each side, spraying with oil if desired.
 If not baking, burgers may also be pan-fried for 3-5 minutes on each side in a good non-stick pan, using non-stick cooking spray or a touch of oil to cook, if needed.

-- Serve on a bun with burger fixings such as mustard, ketchup, onion, lettuce and tomato.
+- Serve on a bun with your favourite burger toppings such as mustard, ketchup, onion, lettuce and tomato.

 Corn can be thawed frozen or canned that has been rained and rinsed.